JinELEC/FIFO_Verification/README.md

 ## Waveform
 ![FIFO waveform](doc/FIFO_waveform.png)

-> Note: The simulation was performed using **EDA Playground**, as no SystemVerilog simulator
+> Note: The simulation was performed using **EDA Playground**, as no SystemVerilog simulator.